Q:What is the Judicial and Legal Services Commission (the "JLSC")?

 5. if the Governor directs that the member be removed from office for inability to discharge the functions of a member of the JLSC (whether arising from infirmity of body or mind or any other cause) or for misbehaviour.

-Only if he or she determines that compliance with the JLSC's advice would prejudice Her Majesty’s service.
+Only if he or she determines that compliance with the JLSC's advice would prejudice His Majesty’s service.

 Additionally, where the Governor would like the JLSC to reconsider its advice on a particular matter, he or she may refer that matter back to it.